Pulverizers

 - Low Speed Coal Pulverizers

-- Ball and tube mills are low-speed machines that grind the coal with steel balls in a rotating horizontal cylinder.
-Due to its shape, it is called a tube mill and due to use of grinding balls for crushing, it is called a ball mill, or both terms as a ball tube mill.
+- Ball and tube mills are low-speed machines that grind coal with steel balls in a rotating horizontal cylinder.
+Because of its shape, the machine is called a tube mill, and because it uses grinding balls for size reduction, it is also called a ball mill or ball tube mill.

 - Medium Speed Coal Pulverizers

-- Ring and ball mills consist of two types of rings separated by a series of large balls like a thrust bearing.
-The lower ring rotates, while the upper ring presses down on the balls via a set of spring and adjuster assemblies, or pressurized rams.
-Depending on the pulverizer design, the material to be pulverized.
-As the lower ring rotates, the balls orbit between the upper and lower rings, and balls roll over the bed of coal on the lower ring.
-The pulverized material is carried out of the mill by the flow of air moving through it.
-The size of the pulverized particles released from the grinding section of the mill is determined by a classifier separator.
-If the coal is fine enough to be picked up by the air, it is carried through the classifier.
-Coarser particles return to be further pulverized.
+- Ring and ball mills consist of two rings separated by a series of large balls arranged like a thrust bearing.
+The lower ring rotates while the upper ring presses down on the balls through spring assemblies, adjusters, or pressurized rams.
+As the lower ring turns, the balls orbit between the upper and lower rings and roll over the bed of coal.
+The pulverized material is carried out of the mill by the airflow moving through it.
+Particle size is controlled by a classifier separator: fine material is carried through the classifier, while coarser particles return for additional grinding.

 - High Speed Coal Pulverizers

-- Attrition mill is a device for mechanically reducing solid particle size by intense agitation of a slurry of material being milled and coarse milling media.
+- An attrition mill is a device for mechanically reducing solid particle size by intense agitation of a slurry or other material with coarse milling media.
+These systems are often selected when fast reduction and controlled fineness are needed.

 - Crushers

-- Designed to reduce the size of large, dense materials such as rock and stone to gravel or dust.
-Primarily, crushers are used for size reduction, easy disposal or recycling and to simplify differentiation of materials.
-One of the most common crusher designs is the jaw crusher, which has two jaws, one that is stationary and one that is mobile.
+- Designed to reduce the size of large, dense materials such as rock and stone into gravel, aggregate, or dust.
+Crushers are widely used for size reduction, disposal, recycling, and easier material separation.
+One of the most common crusher designs is the jaw crusher, which has one stationary jaw and one moving jaw.

 - Impactors

-- Press and crush materials together.
-They are used often as a pre-pulverizing machine in a larger process.
+- Press and crush materials together and are often used as pre-pulverizing equipment in a larger size reduction process.

-- Impactors, also referred to as impact crushers, are very similar to crushers but differ in the manner of size reduction.
-Impaction is force that is transmitted through a collision or by striking one body against another, whereas crushing is the use of pressure created by two opposing forces.
-Crushing and impacting utilize pressure and collision-wrought force.
+- Impactors, also referred to as impact crushers, are similar to crushers but differ in the way they reduce size.
+Impaction is force transmitted through collision or striking one body against another, whereas crushing relies on pressure created by opposing forces.
+Both methods are used in material processing, recycling, and aggregate reduction.

 - Impact Crushers